nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `add n/NAME_OF_ASSIGNMENT d/DEADLINE_OF_ASSIGNMENT mod/MODULE_CODE_OF_ASSIGNMENT [p/PRIORITY_OF_ASSIGNMENT]
 [remind]`

-You can add your assignments into your schedule so that you can manage all your assignments and academic tasks conveniently.
+You can add assignments into your assignment list so that you can manage and keep track of all your assignments and academic tasks.

 <div markdown="span" class="alert alert-success">
 **:bulb: Tip:**
 You can include `remind` when adding an assignment instead of using the `remind` command to set reminders after adding an assignment.
 </div>

-For example, to add a lab report assignment that is **due** on 23th April 2020 12.30pm and **associated** with the module CS2100, you can simply enter `add n/Lab report d/23-04-2020 1230 mod/CS2100`.
+For example, to add a lab report assignment that is **due on 23th April 2020 12.30pm** and **associated with the module CS2100**, you can simply enter `add n/Lab report d/23-04-2020 1230 mod/CS2100`.
 All the information of the assignment will be displayed as shown in the labelled diagram below.

    ![UserGuideAddCommand](images/UserGuideAddCommand.PNG)